Dynamical tide modified Roche limit in eccentric, asynchronous binaries: Nonlinear hydrodynamics

 So far, the discussions have ignored damping.
 If there exists some efficient damping mechanism that could remove all the energy in the dynamical tide within one orbit, we would need to consider the hydrodynamical stability in a single passage.
 Fig. \ref{fig:e_Dp_map_num_one_pass} shows the energy change acquired after a single passage (still assuming non-rotating $M$).
 When plotting $\Delta E_{\rm mode}$ versus $|q_2|$, we do not see a clear split into two sectors, and $|q_2|$ does not grow exponentially.
 Instead, at locations where bounded oscillations terminate in the multi-orbit case, we note $\Delta E_{\rm mode}$ becomes multi-valued at a given $|q_2|$.
 Such branching suggests instability to additional perturbations (and runaways occur in the next orbit), so we still saturate the color bar as before.
 We've also checked with three-wave equations of motion (which predict runaways in a single passage) and found consistent thresholds in $D_p/R_t$ as in Fig. \ref{fig:e_Dp_map_num_one_pass} (which also approximately match \citealt{Diener:95}).

 This time, we note a decrease in $\Delta E_{\rm mode}$ with eccentricity.
 This is because the tidal interaction is significant only for a fraction of $2\pi/(\dot{\Phi}_p P_{\rm orb})\propto \sqrt{(1-e)^3/(1+e)}$ of the orbit.
 Although the mode becomes instantaneously unstable near the pericenter as long as $D_p/R_t$ is below the prediction of Fig. \ref{fig:Dp_th_eq_tide}, the time for the instability to grow can be too short compared to the instability growth timescale, thereby preventing a runaway that could lead to mass loss.
 The threshold $D_p/R_t$ can differ by order unity when comparing Fig. \ref{fig:e_Dp_map_num} and \ref{fig:e_Dp_map_num_one_pass} due to the dynamical tide.
 Using the linear damping calculation of \citet{Goldreich:77} with a quality factor of $\mathcal{O}(10^{13})$, it requires $1-e \lesssim 10^{-8}$ to suppress the dynamical tide within a single orbit.
 Even if the quality factor is reduced to $10^{6}$ \citep{Wu:05}, damping is significant only when $1-e < 10^{-3}$.
-For systems less eccentric, Fig. \ref{fig:e_Dp_map_num} should be a more accurate representation of the Roche limit.
+For systems less eccentric, Fig. \ref{fig:e_Dp_map_num} should be a more accurate representation of the Roche limit. \hang{As a caveat, the discussion considers only linear damping. \citet{Kumar:96} suggested that nonlinear damping can be highly efficient with a quality factor of $\mathcal{O}(100)$.
+However, their calculation focused on main sequence stars with masses $0.5-0.75\, M_\odot$ and was based on order of magnitude estimations.
+Whether nonlinear damping can be as strong as claimed in \citet{Kumar:96} for donors of different types remain to be examined in details by future studies. }